rdamashek/Generativeprocess/README.md

-- Now go to the repo on your personal page
-- Find the green "code" button
-- Copy the address
 - Go to your command prompt/terminal and `cd` to the folder you want to download into.
 - Type `git clone *paste copied link*`
 - If you have an error here, you probably just need to reopen your terminal